glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 The previous sections discussed the derivation of the Bivariate Normal random variables as [linear combinations](https://en.wikipedia.org/wiki/Linear_combination) of independent unit normal random variables.
-The linear combinations were constructed by application of a linear transformation that include five independent parameters.
+Linear combinations were constructed by application of a linear transformation that includes five independent parameters.
 In this section interpretations of the parameters are provided and variation in the distribution as the parameters are varied is described.
 First, the [Marginal Distributions](https://en.wikipedia.org/wiki/Marginal_distribution) are calculated and it is shown that four of the distribution parameters correspond to the means and standard deviations.
 Next, the correlation coefficient of the distribution random variables is computed and shown to correspond to the remaining parameter.
 The remaining sections consider how changes in the parameters affect the distribution shape.
-This includes an analysis of PDF contours and the linear transformation used to constrict the distribution from the independent
+This includes an analysis of PDF contours and the linear transformation used to construct the distribution from the independent
 {% katex %}\textbf{Normal}(0,1){% endkatex %} random variables.

 ### Marginal Distributions